 The Commonwealth is responsible for the pension benefits of not only Commonwealth employees but also teachers statewide.
 To avoid a large increase in the annual contribution for pensions in the fiscal 2012 budget, the schedule for amortizing the unfunded liability was extended from 2025 to 2040.
-The Commonwealth has undertaken some pension reforms and projects manageable growth in pension funding requirements going forward.
+The Commonwealth projects manageable growth in pension funding requirements going forward.